RStudio installation on macOS

 To install RStudio on macOS perform the following steps:

 - Open the downloaded RStudio disk image.
 This file will most likely reside in Finder > Downloads (shortcut: ⌥⌘L).
 The file can more easily be found by switching into List view (shortcut: ⌘2).
 To switch to Icon view use the shortcut: ⌘1.
-The Rstudio disk image will look like the image displayed below.
+The Rstudio disk image will look like the image displayed below (version number may or will differ).

-- Opening the RStudio disk image will cause a window labeled ‘RStudio-1.2.5033’ to appear, containing a RStudio application, as diplayed below.
+- Opening the RStudio disk image will cause a window labeled ‘RStudio-x.x.xxxx’ to appear (x.x.xxxx represents the version number used), containing a RStudio application, as diplayed below.

 - Drag the RStudio application and drop it on the Applications folder shown in the same window.

-- Close the ‘RStudio-1.2.5033’ window by clicking on the red ball in the top left corner of the window.
+- Close the ‘RStudio-x.x.xxxx’ window by clicking on the red ball in the top left corner of the window.

 - The opened disk image is still open on your desktop and will look like the image shown below.
 Click this icon on your desktop once to select it and press ⌘E (shortcut for eject) to close it.
 Now you can discard the downloaded